-QRazy.fun will soon be rockin' you with a crazy way to tag everything with a tiny QR code and attach a paragraph or two of text.
+QRazy.fun rocks you with a crazy way to tag everything with a tiny QR code that attaches a paragraph or two of text.
 I find QRazy.fun ("crazy fun"— the dot is silent) to be useful for things like thumb drives where the content isn't obvious, they might get repurposed from time to time, and there's not enough room for a comprehensive label.
-I also use them to identify items in my refrigerator or freezer (the timestamps help keep me from poisoning myself), boxes and crates I put on shelves, devices that need additional information (here's an example), and many other things.
+I also use them to identify items in my refrigerator or freezer (the timestamps help keep me from poisoning myself), boxes and crates I put on shelves, devices that need additional information (here's an example), old photographs that need a lengthy description, and many other things.

 You will need labels to have QRazy.fun, so follow the printing instructions and print some.